Drij77/Drij77/README.md

 <!-- Here are some ideas to get you started: -->

-- 💻 I’m currently a machine learning engineer at Fx Data Labs

-- 💬 Open for discussion on ML
+- 💬 Open for discussion.

 - 📢 How to reach me: drijchudasama31@gmail.com